5 Top Tips as we exit Lockdown 2

 “We’re shifting some of our resources away from stereotypical secretarial roles.
 I don’t dictate like the old school surveyors do.
 We need staff to use centralised platforms to chase contractors and tenants, run off reports like gas certificates and start workflows to deal with these.”

 This will enable us to drive efficiencies, better decision making and control.
-They have also been making sure the team is well equipped, arming them all with Surface Pro laptops to ensure they can successfully work from anywhere.
+They have also been making sure the team is well equipped, arming them all with Surface Pro laptops to ensure they can successfully work from anywhere with map monitoring where Real people monitor your listings and retail price.

 3. Communication and good relationships have never been more important